scissor-project/open-scissor/README.md

 - [InSpec](https://www.inspec.io) 1.50.1+

 ### Running the Test Suite
-Run `test/test-docker-images.sh --docker-context-path=.` from the root of the project.
+Run `test/test-docker-images.sh --docker-context-path=docker/` from the root of the project.
 This script will:

 1. Lint Dockerfiles and shell scripts
 1. Build each image